PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

      - `uuid`: Generate a unique identifier for the snippet.
 For example, "012a7b5f-1ab5-4bf9-bdfa-2f20f76bba48"
      - `start_time`: The timestamp when the snippet begins, in MM:SS format, based on the provided transcription.
      - `end_time`: The timestamp when the snippet ends, in MM:SS format, based on the provided transcription.
-     - `brief_description`: Concise description of the content.
+     - `transcription`: Transcription of the snippet in the original language.
+     - `explanation`: Explanation of why this snippet was flagged (in English).
      - `disinformation_categories`: Applicable categories based on heuristics.
      - `keywords_detected`: Specific words or phrases that triggered the flag.